HA-141/QMUL-MSc-Research-Project/README.md

 ![Line graphs showing prediction of the period for 6 samples over the whole sample duration](https://github.com/HA-141/QMUL-MSc-Research-Project/blob/main/images/test_true_vs_predicted_period.png)

 **Neuron activation analysis using raster plots:** raster plots showing neuron activity for the hidden layer.
-Colour coded to visualise positive and negative activations during synchronisation and continuation phase of the sample and samples with a period of 0.2 (left), 0.6 (middle), 0.95 (right).
+Colour coded to visualise positive and negative activations during synchronisation and continuation phase of the sample and samples with a period of 0.2 (Top), 0.6 (Middle), 0.95 (Bottom).

 ![Raster plot showing neuron activations of the hidden layer on a sample with a period of 0.2](https://github.com/HA-141/QMUL-MSc-Research-Project/blob/main/images/neuron_raster_peaks_period_0.2.png)
 ![Raster plot showing neuron activations of the hidden layer on a sample with a period of 0.6](https://github.com/HA-141/QMUL-MSc-Research-Project/blob/main/images/neuron_raster_peaks_period_0.6.png)